 All emails pitching guest posts will not receive a response.
 Thanks for your understanding!

 Starting a blog, business, or brand takes a lot of commitment.
-More than you can probably imagine if you’re at the idea stagel.
+More than you can probably imagine if you’re at the idea stage.

 You might go viral in the first 6 months, or you might build over 10 years like me.
 Either way, if you want it, you want it!

-And remember, there’s on such things as too saturated.
-Fenty lingerie launched when Victoria’s Secret was at the top of their game…
+And remember, there’s no such thing as too saturated.
+Fenty lingerie launched when Victoria’s Secret was at the top of its game…

 For more advice, please visit my blogging section for advice on blogging, YouTubing, and social media.

-However, the best advice I can give you is that doing the grunt work and Googling, searching, trying, failing and succeeding all on your own will be the best thing you’ve ever done.
+The best advice I can give you is that doing the grunt work and Googling, searching, trying, failing, and succeeding all on your own will be the best thing you’ve ever done.

 If you’re at the bottom: I’m excited for you—the only way to go now is up!